-The first home division and brand name of listed real estate developer Century Properties Group, Inc., unveiled its first development in the municipality of Tanza, Cavite, south of Metro Manila in 2017.
+PHirst Park Homes, the First Home Buyer Brand of Century Properties Group and Mitsubishi Corporation unveiled its first development in the municipality of Tanza, Cavite, south of Metro Manila in May 2017.
 The 26-hectare horizontal community is accessible via Governor's Drive, one of the major highways in Cavite, and is about three (3) minutes away from SM City Trece Martires.
-It also launched PHirst Park Homes Lipa in June 2018.
-PHirst Park Homes® introduces its superior values through the 4Cs, describing its homes and the entire project as Complete, Conceptive, Connected and Convenient.